Nathalie Micas

-Nathalie Micas (24 April 1824 – 21 June 1889) was a French painter and inventor of an efficient brake for trains, which she tested on a railway she had built in the park outside the Château where she lived.
+Jeanne Sarah Nathalie Micas (24 April 1824 – 21 June 1889) was a French painter and inventor of an efficient brake for trains.
+She lived with artist Rosa Bonheur for 40 years.

 Biography

 Jeanne Sarah Nathalie Micas was born in Paris, the daughter of Louis Frédéric Micas, typographer, and Henriette Briolles.

 In 1836, at the age of 12, she met Rosa Bonheur, aged 14.
-Rosa's father painted Nathalie's portrait in 1837, and the two girls "became immediately close, soon deciding to spend their lives together."
+Bonheur's father painted Micas's portrait in 1837, and the two girls "became immediately close, soon deciding to spend their lives together."
 Like Bonheur, Micas obtained a cross-dressing permit giving her official authorization to wear trousers.
 Since an order dating from November 1800, all women of the time were required to request this permission, renewable every six months, from the Paris prefecture, to wear trousers so they could move around the places where they worked.

 In 1850, she and Bonheur went to the Pyrenees.

-Micas exhibited at the Paris Salon in 1852 and 1865.
+Micas exhibited at the Paris Salon of 1852 and 1865.
 To allow the engraving of the Horse Market desired by Ernest Gambart, she painted a smaller version of the very large painting, which was finished by Rosa Bonheur and engraved by British artist Thomas Landseer.
 The Musée des Beaux-Arts de Bordeaux and the National Gallery, London, list Bonheur and Micas as co-creators of the piece, which hangs in the Metropolitan Museum of Art in New York.

-In 1860, Micas settled with her mother, Rosa Bonheur and many animals at the Château de By, in Thomery.
+In 1860, Micas settled with her mother, Bonheur and many animals at the Château de By, in Thomery.